 That night we ventured out from the camp onto the beach to see what animals we might come across.
 In the lagoon nearby camp, we saw the reddish-orange glint of the eyes of crocodiles hunting fish in the shallow waters.
 We found the tracks of both buffalo and elephant but sadly only came across the former.
 Yet it did not really matter that we did not see any elephants, for me the thrill was walking for miles on an empty beach bathed in moonlight merely in the hope that we might see elephants.

 Early the next morning we set off from camp on foot in the hope of seeing gorillas emerging from their nests in the forest out into the open savannah.
 Expectations were high, as several gorillas had been seen on the two preceding days.
 As we sat patiently in the savannah for what seemed like an interminable age, I began to think that I had been the butt of an “If you had been here yesterday, you would have seen…” joke.
 Then suddenly François whispered, “Chimp”.
 I looked up to see a large alpha male bounding towards the security of the forest.

 Although in the end we did not see any gorillas I was not disappointed.
 In fact, bizarrely, if we had seen any that morning it would almost have been too easy, too predictable.

-Much of the wildlife in the region is wary of humans but where else do you have the opportunity of seeing elephant, buffalo and gorillas in such proximity and by the sea.
-For me this makes Loango one of the most exciting safari destinations in Central Africa.
+Much of the wildlife in the region are wary of humans but where else do you have the opportunity of seeing elephants, buffalo and gorillas in such proximity and by the sea.
+For me, this makes Loango one of the most exciting safari destinations in Central Africa.
 The habituation process will be a long, slow process but then that is half the charm of Loango, namely that it is raw and untouched.
 This is an area not for those with tick-lists but those with a thirst for adventure, those who wish to experience.